-- Computers and IT published in last 3-5 years - Countries published in last 5 years - Health published in last 5 years - Travel guides published in the last 3 years
+- Computers and IT topics items should have been published in the last 5 years - General country/nation information items should have been published in the last 5 years - Travel guides items should have been published in the last 3 years - Health, wellbeing and nutrition items should have been published in the last 5 years

-Usage statistics are also taken into consideration.
-Materials that have been lost or damaged will be replaced, if possible, where demand or need is ascertained.
+Usage statistics are also taken into consideration when deselecting materials.

+Materials that have been lost or damaged will be replaced, if possible, where sufficient demand or need is ascertained.

-Collection and Information Services Coordinator Branch Library Coordinators
+Collection and Information Services Coordinator